some-avail/readibl/README.md

 <a name="more-screenshots">More screenshots:</a>

-Multi-color journalistic highlighting in dark mode (thanks to firefox add-on Dark Reader):
+Multi-color journalistic highlighting effect in dark mode (thanks to firefox add-on Dark Reader).
+The summary / highlighting-order is generic, sources, places and times:
 ![CNN_journalism_highlighting_night-mode_2024.png](screenshots/CNN_journalism_highlighting_night-mode_2024.png)

 Summarization example (1 of 2) with 3 extractions based a single summary-file: